Sudo Make World 2026 — Open-Source Tools for Social Good

 Projects were evaluated by 38 engineers across three batches, including professionals from Okta, Google, Cisco, AWS, and other technology companies.

-Featured Evaluators: - Arun Kumar Elengovan — Director of Security Engineering at Okta; expert in cloud security, identity, and AI-driven defense systems.
-CISSP, CEH, Forbes Technology Council Member. - Nishant Motwani — Software Engineer at Google with expertise in distributed systems and large-scale infrastructure. - Sergii Demianchuk — Software Engineering Technical Leader at Cisco; 16+ years in application security and cybersecurity. - Rajesh Kesavalalji — Engineering leader with expertise in enterprise platforms and systems architecture. - Sofia Kalinina — Software Engineer specializing in security analysis, architecture review, and code quality assessment. - Suprakash Dutta — Senior Solutions Architect at AWS; cloud-native systems and generative AI. - Irina Titova — Senior technology professional with expertise in product evaluation and civic technology assessment. - Venkata Revunuru — Technology leader with expertise in platform architecture and scalable systems. - Cihan Nam — Engineering professional focused on product engineering and developer experience. - Harun Sokullu — Software engineer with expertise in system architecture and open-source development. - Abhinav Kasliwal — Technology professional with expertise in responsible AI and ethical engineering. - Oleksandr Pliekhov — Software engineer with expertise in engineering quality and code review.
+The panel included Arun Kumar Elengovan, Director of Security Engineering at Okta and expert in cloud security, identity, and AI-driven defense systems.
+Nishant Motwani from Google brought expertise in distributed systems and large-scale infrastructure.
+Sergii Demianchuk, Software Engineering Technical Leader at Cisco with 16+ years in application security and cybersecurity, assessed submissions alongside Rajesh Kesavalalji, an engineering leader with expertise in enterprise platforms and systems architecture.
+Sofia Kalinina contributed her specialization in security analysis, architecture review, and code quality assessment.
+Suprakash Dutta, Senior Solutions Architect at AWS, evaluated cloud-native systems and generative AI approaches.
+Irina Titova brought product evaluation and civic technology assessment expertise, while Venkata Revunuru contributed platform architecture and scalable systems perspective.
+Cihan Nam focused on product engineering and developer experience, Harun Sokullu on system architecture and open-source development, Abhinav Kasliwal on responsible AI and ethical engineering, and Oleksandr Pliekhov on engineering quality and code review.

-Plus 26 additional evaluators from across the global engineering community.
+These evaluators worked alongside 26 additional judges from across the global engineering community.

 26 teams.
 72 hours.
 Open-source tools for social good.
 Total Prize Pool: $2,500 February 27 – March 2, 2026 | Judging: March 3–14, 2026